/School Information / Nurse-Medical

 All new students must have a current physical and proof of immunizations.

-Physical Exam: Illinois law requires a current physical exam, less than one year from the 1st day of school, when entering 9th grade.
-Students without current exam on file will not be allowed to attend the 1st day of school unless there is an appointment card from the doctor’s office on file with the school nurse.
+Physical Exam: Illinois law requires a current physical exam, less than one year from the 1st day of school, when entering Kindergarten.
+Students without a current exam on file will not be allowed to attend the 1st day of school unless there is an appointment card from the doctor’s office on file with the school nurse.

 All out of state students moving into the district are required to show proof of an eye exam performed by an Illinois licensed optometrist.

-Tdap: (Tetanus, Diphtheria, Pertussis) four or more doses required with the last being a booster that was received on or after the 4th birthday.
+Tdap: (Tetanus, Diphtheria, Pertussis) four or more doses are required with the last being a booster that is received on or after the 4th birthday.

 Hepatitis B: Three doses required.
 The first two doses are no less than 28 days apart and the interval between the 2nd and the 3rd doses must be at least two months apart.